Stuff Doc is and/or does:

 - Author of The Intention Economy: When Customers Take Charge, published by Harvard Business Review Press May 2012.

 - One of the four authors of The Cluetrain Manifesto, the iconoclastic website that became the best-selling book in 2000 and still sells around the world in many languages.
-(A 10th anniversary edition came out in 2009.
-The word "cluetrain" is still tweeted daily, two decades after it was coined.)
+(A 10th anniversary edition came out in 2009, and New Clues were added by Doc and David Weinberger in 2015.
+The word "cluetrain" is still tweeted daily, more than two decades after it was coined.)

-- Former editor-in-chief of Linux Journal where he worked from 1996 until it was folded in 2019.
+- Emeritus editor in chief of Linux Journal where he was on the masthead from 1996 until it was folded in 2019.